mongodb-university/realm-template-apps/other/edge-server/client/README.md

     PORT=5055
    ```

-7. From the project's root directory, run `npm run start`.
+9. From the project's root directory, run `npm run start`.
-8. In the rendered React client, either bypass authentication or use the email
+10. In the rendered React client, either bypass authentication or use the email
     and password for the user you created earlier.

 When you're done with the template app, make sure to shut everything down,
 including the Edge Server.
 From the project's root directory, run
 `npm run stop`.

+## Project npm commands

+- `install-deps`: installs the dependencies for the Express server and
+  React client.
+You must install the Edge Server dependencies separately.
+- `start`: starts the Edge Server, Express server, and React client.
+- `stop`: shuts down the Edge Server, Express server, and React client.

 ## Create an App Services App